-In Partnership with the Emerging Leaders In Technology and Engineering (ELITE), facilitated by the Google Rise Partnership Award, we provide STEM-in-a-handbag kits to each WAAW Foundation Cell operating in a University in Africa.
+In Partnership with the Emerging Leaders In Technology and Engineering (ELITE), facilitated by the Google Rise Partnership Award, we provide STEM-in-a-handbag kits to each WAAW Foundation Chapter operating in a University in Africa.

-The complete curriculum used for instruction and lesson plans in Computer Science Programming (e.g. Scratch, Python, Mobile App Development, Turtle Graphics) are pre-loaded in each computer.
+The complete curriculum used for instruction and lesson plans in Computer Science Programming (e.g. Scratch, Python, Mobile App Development, Turtle Graphics) are installed in each computer.
 When available, each laptop can connect directly to the internet via WIFI, however this is not required to complete any lesson plans in our curriculum.
-To date WAAW and ELiTe have trained over 120 college girls in the use of these kits and provided 9 cells across Africa with the pop-up STEM-in-a-handbag kits and taught Computer Science programming to over 4000 secondary girls in remote public schools in 2014.
+To date WAAW Foundation and ELiTe have trained over 120 college girls in the use of these kits and provided 11 chapters across Africa with the pop-up STEM-in-a-handbag kits and taught Computer Science programming to over 10,000 secondary girls in remote public schools.

 Interested in helping us provide more kits for Computer Science Training?
 Please contact us here.